 How much cigarettes or tobacco costs where you live.

 The amount you spend on devices (this becomes a hobby for many!)

 That said, with a good setup you should be able to save considerable amounts of money, and the more focused on saving money by vaping you are, the more you will save.

 There is a huge range of vaping devices available, and they come in all shapes and sizes.
-When choosing your first device you will be making your choice based on aesthetics and price/performance, and it’s hard to give generic advise on this.
+When choosing your first device you will be making your choice based on looks and price/performance.
+It’s hard to give generic advice.

 It is impossible to say whether YOU can quit smoking by vaping.
 The only thing we can say with certainty is that there are many people who are known to have quit smoking by substituting with vaping.